| Home

 Approach to Safety of Inland Passenger Vessel Operation in Bangladesh An

-Accident model should include processes, social systems (organisation
+Accident model should include processes, social systems (organisation and

-this project is to analyse and prevent the maritime
+project is to analyse and prevent the maritime accidents of Bangladesh by

-accidents of Bangladesh by applying STAMP.
-All the regulatory bodies and
+applying STAMP.
+All the regulatory bodies and enforcing authorities relevant

-enforcing authorities relevant to the maritime safety sector of Bangladesh
+to the maritime safety sector of Bangladesh are taken into consideration by

-are taken into consideration by applying feedback loops in the STAMP model. |
+applying feedback loops in the STAMP model. |

 Imran Uddin |